 Professional wrestling is an industry that relies on youth.
 In a profession where any match could be your last match, it is vital to have new stars at hand.
 In recent years there has been a resurgence of interest of women in professional wrestling.
-Throughout a male-dominated industry, women are proving their abilities to draw, and new stars are rising because of this.
+Women are proving their abilities to draw throughout a male-dominated industry, and new stars are rising because of this.
 One newcomer is the focal point of this talent preview.
 Anna Jay is one of the most recent signees of the AEW women’s division, but where did she come from?
 The Star of the Show has little history, but so far has made a great impression in her brief career.

 Start in Wrestling

 Anna Jay was born Anna Marie Jernigan on July 16th, 1998.
 Anna was born and raised in Brunswick, Georgia, where she started watching wrestling at a young age.
 It is interesting to think about the newest generation of talents and who they were influenced by.
 Unfortunately, talents like Trish Stratus and Lita were nearing the end of their careers when Anna started watching.
 However, she still had the opportunity to watch great talents like Mickie James and Beth Phoenix in their prime.

 She graduated from Glynn Academy High School in 2016 and then enrolled at the College of Coastal Georgia.
 Shortly after, she pursued her dream of being a professional wrestler.
 In late 2017 Anna Jay would enroll to train at the 1 Fall Power Factory in Norcross, Georgia.
 Anna would learn from two great trainers during her time at the Power Factory.
 One being QT Marshall who has been featured on AEW Dynamite and Dark.
 The other being former WCW star Glacier also known as Ray Lloyd.